percona/k8spxc-docs/docs/backups-move-from-external-db.md

     $ xtrabackup --backup --stream=xbstream --target-dir=/tmp/backups/ --extra-lsndirk=/tmp/backups/  --password=root_password | xbcloud put --storage=s3 --parallel=10 --md5 --s3-bucket="mysql-testing-bucket" "db-test-1"
     ```

-## Restore from a backup
+## Restore from a backup in the target environment

 If your source database didn't have any data, skip this step and proceed with the [asyncronous replication configuration](#configure-asyncronous-replication-in-the-kubernetes-cluster).
 Otherwise, restore the database in the target environment.

+1. To restore a backup, you will use the special restore configuration file.
+   The example of such file is [deploy/backup/restore.yaml](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/backup/restore.yaml).
-1. Create the `restore.yaml` file with the following contents:
+   For example. your `restore.yaml` file may have the following contents:

     ```yaml title='restore.yaml'
     apiVersion: pxc.percona.com/v1